Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 What Is Nitro Cold Brew?
 Taste, Benefits & How to Make It

-Nitro cold brew is cold brew coffee infused with nitrogen gas, giving it a creamy texture and smooth flavor with extra caffeine.
+Nitro cold brew is cold brew coffee infused with nitrogen gas, which gives it a creamy mouthfeel and that signature foamy draft-style top.

-Nitrogen-infused coffee offers a smoother texture than sodas and other carbonated beverages because nitrogen bubbles are smaller than carbon dioxide bubbles.
+Nitrogen-infused coffee offers a smoother texture than sodas and other carbonated beverages because nitrogen bubbles are smaller than those of carbon dioxide.
 Coffee houses sometimes serve nitro coffee on tap.

-Additionally, canned nitro cold brew can be found at grocery stores, and you may brew your nitro coffee at home.
+Additionally, canned nitro cold brew can be found at grocery stores, and you can also brew your own nitro coffee at home.

-People often compare the appearance of nitro coffee to a Guinness beer because of the similarities in their appearance.
+People often compare the appearance of nitro coffee to that of a Guinness beer due to the similarities in their appearance.

 In truth, nitro cold brew was most inspired by bartenders' practice of infusing dark beers such as stouts, ales, and lagers with nitrogen gas rather than carbon dioxide.

-They tried using the 75/25 nitrogen and carbon dioxide mix used to make tap micro beers and Guinness, but this mixture resulted in bitter coffee.
+They tried using the 75/25 nitrogen and carbon dioxide mix used to make tap microbrews and Guinness, but this mixture resulted in a bitter coffee.

-The problem with using carbon dioxide is that it leaves a bitter taste as it dissolves.
+The problem with using carbon dioxide is that it leaves a bitter taste as it dissolves in the water.
 Flat sparkling water tastes acidic because of this.

-So, after much experimentation, developers realized that pure nitrogen would dissolve slowly and give the perception of a creamier drink.
+After much experimentation, developers discovered that pure nitrogen would dissolve slowly, giving the perception of a creamier drink.

 Therefore, if you try to make nitro at home with carbon dioxide chargers, the results will be bitter.